mattkrick/fast-bitset/README.md

 **Returns**: <code>boolean</code> - true if the entire bitset is empty, else false
 <a name="BitSet+isEqual"></a>
 ### bitSet.isEqual(bs) ⇒ <code>boolean</code>
-Quickly determine if both bitsets are equal (faster than checking if the XOR of the two is === 0) Both bitsets must have the same number of words, no length check is performed to prevent and overflow
+Quickly determine if both bitsets are equal (faster than checking if the XOR of the two is === 0).
+Both bitsets must have the same number of words, no length check is performed to prevent and overflow.

 **Kind**: instance method of <code>[BitSet](#BitSet)</code>
 **Returns**: <code>boolean</code> - true if the entire bitset is empty, else false